Gissio/radpro/docs/manual.md

 The generator produces random bits by comparing the time interval between two successive pulses.
 To avoid bias, every second bit is flipped.
 The generator stores random data in a 128-bit buffer.

 Random symbols are generated from the bits using the [Fast Dice Roller](https://arxiv.org/abs/1304.1916) algorithm.
-"Alphanumeric" uses approximately 6 bits per symbol, "Full ASCII" uses 7 bits, "20-sided dice" uses 5 bits, "Hexadecimal", "Decimal" and "12-sided dice" uses 4 bits, "8-sided dice" and "6-sided dice" uses 3 bits, "4-sided dice" uses 2 bits, and "Coin flip" uses 1 bit.
+"Alphanumeric" uses approximately 6 bits per symbol, "Full ASCII" uses 7 bits, "20-sided dice" uses 5 bits, "Hexadecimal", "Decimal" and "12-sided dice" use 4 bits, "8-sided dice" and "6-sided dice" use 3 bits, "4-sided dice" uses 2 bits, and "Coin flip" uses 1 bit.

 For faster bit generation, use a radioactive source.